Buckland Aged Care Facility

 The bedrooms are grouped into units of 8, 12 or 16 and each group has access to their own dining/sitting areas.

-If you are entering an aged care home, the Australian Government may subsidise your care.
-This form collects details of your income and assets so the Department of Human Services can calculate the amount you will pay towards your residential aged care.
+If you are entering an aged care home, the Australian Government may subsidise your aged care fees.
+Please navigate the link to understand how the Department of Human Services can calculate the amount you will pay towards your residential aged care through your income and assets.

 Answers to your most frequently asked questions.